Saverio976/paq/README.md

-  uninstall           uninstall a package update              update all repos upgrade             upgrade all packages search              search for a package name in all repos config              config management tools help                Prints help information. version             Prints version information.
+  uninstall           uninstall a package update              update all repos upgrade             upgrade all packages search              search for a package name in all repos.
+If no search_term is provided, all packages will be displayed list                list packages installed.
+If no search_term is provided, all packages will be displayed config              config management tools help                Prints help information. version             Prints version information.